 Brain Food is a series of workshops which teach graduate students effective ways to approach their research, writing, and data analysis.
-Each of the six workshops in the series is 3 hours in length and is offered one or more times each semester.
+Undergraduate students working on a major research paper or capstone project are also welcome to attend.
+The Brain Food workshop series is offered every semester.

 To register for these sessions, visit the Library’s Events Calendar.